ms300/home-assistant.io/source/_includes/installation/operating_system.md

 - title: Hyper-V
   content: |
     <div class='note warning'>
-        Hyper-V does not have USB support
+        Hyper-V does not have USB support.

+        Hyper-V in Windows on ARM is supported from Home Assistant OS 10.0 generic aarch64.
+Before you create a virtual machine, an image conversion should be done.

+        An alternative conversion command: `qemu-img.exe convert haos_generic-aarch64.img -O vhdx -o subformat=dynamic haos_generic-aarch64.vhdx`
     </div>

     1. Create a new virtual machine